 And so my latest jetboil has a single wire that’s swaged on opposite sides of the bottom of the pan, and is held in place by a wire that runs around the body of the pan and swaged where it intersects the suspension wire (all wires are held behind the pan cover).
 To finish off make a loop at the top with another swag and insert a split keyring ring as a clip point.
 This is done so that if one swage comes apart you won’t loose your stove.
 A single loop hanging cable is great as the stove will balance much better when not hanging down straight (say on a snow slope).

-Further modifications that are worth adding are, when cutting the wire and adding the swages (these can be bough from ships chandlers btw) add an extra swage.
-Once set in place, make a cable that holds the pan lid, and so stops it getting dropped/lost and swage this to the suspension cable (it should set set so the lid will hang down the side when not in use).
-To connect the cable to the lid, simple crimp a swage on the end of a length of cable, and making a hole (or using one of the existing ones) thread this through it, so the swage end will be under the lid (inside the pan when the lid is fitted).
+Further modifications that are worth adding are when cutting the wire and adding the swages (these can be bought from ships chandlers btw) add an extra swage.
+Once set in place, make a cable that holds the pan lid, and so stops it from getting dropped/lost and swage this to the suspension cable (it should set so the lid will hang down the side when not in use).
+To connect the cable to the lid, simple crimp a swage on the end of a length of cable, and making a hole (or using one of the existing ones) thread this through it, so the swaged end will be under the lid (inside the pan when the lid is fitted).

 Extra adjustments that may be worth considering:

-The new sparker fitted to the Jetboil is a big improvement over the old one, but even so you can depend on it, so other lighting sources are needed.
-A flint and steel is by far the best (works wet or dry and won’t run out of fuel) and this could be swage to the burner so it’s never lost/forgotten.
+The new sparker fitted to the Jetboil is a big improvement over the old one, but even so, you can depend on it, so other lighting sources are needed.
+A flint and steel are by far the best (works wet or dry and won’t run out of fuel) and this could be swage to the burner so it’s never lost/forgotten.

 Some climbers point out that it could be possible for the burner to become detached from the pan when hanging, perhaps leading to it getting dropped.
-To over come this you could create a cable that runs from the burner with an tiny wiregate accessory krab on the end, that clips into a loop formed at the bottom of the suspension wires.
+To overcome this you could create a cable that runs from the burner with a tiny wiregate accessory krab on the end, that clips into a loop formed at the bottom of the suspension wires.